 There are two possible ways to use these font size modifier commands, inline or as environment:

-{\Large This is some large text\par}
+% inline {\Large This is some large text\par} % environment \begin{footnotesize} ... \end{footnotesize}

-The \par at the end of the inline example adjusts baselineskip, the minimum space between the bottom of two successive lines.
+, the minimum space between the bottom of two successive lines.
 See the example in Rob’s comment below.

 A few more options

-The moresize package adds two more to the list above, \HUGE and \ssmall.
-The latter fills the gap between \scriptsize and \tiny.
+The moresize package adds two more to the list above, \HUGE

-While using \HUGE, LaTeX displays a warning saying the font size is not available for the standard font and that it was replaced by the next smaller (\Huge).
+).
 When using another font type, such as the Adobe Times Roman equivalent available in the PSNFSS package (see example below), however, you can benefit from that font size.

-{\ssmall Can you still read this ``ssmall'' text?}
+\documentclass[11pt]{report} \usepackage{mathptmx} \usepackage[11pt]{moresize} ... {\HUGE A huge text} {\ssmall Can you still read this ``ssmall'' text?}

 Note: The figure is scaled and therefore does not show the actual font size.
 It illustrates the difference between the font sizes.